KyanSC/KyanSC/README.md

 - 👋 Hi, I’m @KyanSC, Kyan Santiago-Calling
 - 👀 I’m looking for internships across the Comp.
-Sci field to expand my knowledge and experience.
+Sci & PM field to expand my knowledge and experience.
-- 🌱 I’m currently in my Sophomore Year at San Diego State University
+- 🌱 I’m currently in my Junior Year at San Diego State University
 - 💞️ I’m looking to collaborate on anything you might need my help with!
 - 📫 How to reach me: kyansantiagocalling@gmail.com // 617-586-6831
 - 😄 Pronouns: he/him